UCLA Policy 132 : Workplace Violence Prevention

 • Primary Contact

-• Manager or supervisor not involved with the incident, who in turn shall report the matter promptly to UCLA Health Employee Relations or Director of Security.
+• Manager or supervisor not involved with the incident, who in turn will report the matter promptly to UCLA Health Employee Relations or Threat Assessment Team.

 • Other Contacts